MindFiv/FivcAdvisor/README.md

 # FivcAdvisor

-An intelligent agent ecosystem built on the Strands framework for autonomous tool generation, task assessment, and dynamic agent orchestration.
+An intelligent agent ecosystem built on **LangChain** for autonomous tool generation, task assessment, and dynamic agent orchestration.

+> **🎉 Recently Migrated**: FivcAdvisor has been successfully migrated from Strands to LangChain with 100% backward compatibility.
+See [LangChain Migration Guide](docs/LANGCHAIN_MIGRATION_GUIDE.md) for details.

 ## 🎯 Overview